As a newcomer or Canadian non-resident, you might be wondering: can I get life insurance?

 Term life insurance is far less expensive than whole life insurance or other forms of permanent life insurance.
 Premium rates for long-term policies in term life insurance are higher.

-Purchasing a shorter insurance, on the other hand, is not always a good option.
+Purchasing shorter insurance, on the other hand, is not always a good option.
 If your term life insurance policy expires and you need to obtain a new policy, the cost of coverage will almost certainly rise because you will be older.
 That is why it may be worthwhile to choose a longer-term strategy the first time.

 The length of time your policy should last is determined by your unique condition and demands.
 For example, if your mortgage is your largest financial responsibility and you have 20 years of payments left, your term life policy should be at least 20 years in length.